 The PhD program in nursing is designed to prepare graduates for research and active scholarship in nursing that will extend the knowledge base of nursing and improve the delivery of health care for rural and vulnerable populations.
 Graduates will be prepared to conduct research and develop theory related to these populations.
 Graduates of the program will also be able to design future practice models, direct the development of policy initiatives and effect meaningful change within healthcare delivery systems.

-Students holding a master’s degree (post-masters) in nursing seeking the DNP as a nurse practitioner or Clinical Nurse Specialist may apply for admission for the fall 2010 semester and will be required to complete 38 credits.
-Students holding a BS degree (post-baccalaureate) in nursing seeking the DNP may apply for admission for the fall 2011 semester and will be required to complete 77 credits.
-These are the DNP programs we will be offering:
+Students holding a master’s degree in nursing (post-masters) seeking the DNP as a Nurse Practitioner or Clinical Nurse Specialist may apply for admission in either a fall or spring semester.
+Post master's DNP students complete 35-38 credits to degree.
+Students holding a bachelor's in nursing degree (post-baccalaureate) seeking the DNP may apply for admission in a fall or spring semester and are required to complete 77 credits to degree.
+The following clinical specializations are available to DNP students with a choice of functional role as Nurse Practitioner (NP) or Clinical Nurse Specialist (CNS*):

 The program is 48 credits and can be completed in two academic years of full-time study.
 Part-time study is an option with program plans for three or more years of study.